038 – Understanding leisure’s impacts on sources of life worth living

 Growth and achievements

-Another dimension of their study is growth and achievements.
-Shinichi explains that when students talk about their shigoto (work), they often link it with growth and achievements.
+In their study, when students talk about their shigoto (work), they often link it with growth and achievements.
 By working hard, students can attain personal growth and achieve higher goals; and growth and learning are something valuable and can be considered as ikigai.
 For instance, a student named Kakeru chose a picture of his badges for an airline pilot program to represent his ikigai; it shows his efforts towards becoming a pilot.

 The synergy between tanoshimi and shigoto